neneeye/AirBnB_clone/README.md

 # AirBnB clone - The console

-This project is a school exercice in Python.
+This project is a ALX exercice in Python.
 This is the first step towards building our first full web application: the AirBnB clone.

 <ul>
 <li>Stephen Nderitu</li>